Visit Spain, second stop: Valencia

 A visit to the City of the Arts & Sciences

-Our first full day we wanted to visit The City of the Arts & Sciences/ Ciutat de les Arts i les Ciènces, just outside of Valencia’s city center.
-Because its located at the end of a 9 km/6 miles long, beautiful park that crosses through Valencia, we decided to rent a bike.
+On our first full day in Valencia we brought a visit to The City of the Arts & Sciences/ Ciutat de les Arts i les Ciènces.
+Because it’s located just outside of Valencia’s city center we decided to rent a bike.

 The central part of Valencia is as flat as the Netherlands and perfect for using a bike.
-The city center is almost traffic free and most Valencianos are fully aware that there’s a good chance they’ll meet up with cycling tourists.
+Besides that, the city center is almost traffic free and most Valencianos are fully aware that there’s a good chance they’ll meet up with cycling tourists.

-Every building houses at least one cultural attraction, like an art museum, a theatre, a cinema, a botanical & sculptural garden, a sports arena, and others.
+Every building houses at least one cultural attraction, like an art museum, a theatre, a cinema, a botanical & sculptural garden, a sports arena, & others.

-Taking the aquatic life as a theme, the exposition goes on and on.
+Taking “Aquatic life” as a theme, the exposed water world goes on and on.
 Besides all sorts of fish – big (sharks!!!), small, dull and colourful – you pass water turtles, beavers, penguins, flamingos and what not.
 It just doesn’t stop, and when you think you’ve seen it all, you’ll suddenly find yourself at a dolphin show.

-If you plan to visit this beautiful site, make sure to buy your ticket in advance & skip the line.
-It can get busy, in high season, but also off season:
+TRAVELTip: If you plan to visit this beautiful attraction, make sure to buy your tickets in advance & skip the long line.
+More so during the high season (July-September & around the Holidays like Christmas).